-University departments are expected to undertake certain basic pre-employment checks for all staff, and to undertake high-level checks, including Criminal Records Bureau disclosure applications, for individuals recruited to particularly sensitive areas.
+University departments are expected to undertake certain basic pre-employment checks for all staff, and to undertake high-level checks, including Disclosure and Barring Service (DBS) checks, for individuals recruited to particularly sensitive areas.

 Pre-employment checks are recorded in two separate areas of Core.

-- Record right to work checks on Core: NSO New Starter Guide (743kb)
+- Record right to work checks on Core: NSO New Starter Guide (819kb)

-- Record other pre-employment checks on Core: PA0 Pre-Arrival Guide (529kb)
+- Record other pre-employment checks on Core: PA0 Pre-Arrival Guide (617kb)

 Basic level checks (for all staff)

 The following information should always be obtained during the recruitment process (a summary may be downloaded from Documents):

 - evidence of eligibility to work in the UK (right to work checks)

 - confirmation of medical fitness as verified through the pre-employment occupational health questionnaire